$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Computational complexity of IPM-HLSP

-which is a function of $n_r$, the number of active constraints $\underline{m}_{\umA_{l}}$ of each respective level, the number of inactive constraints from the previous levels $m_{\umA_{l-1}^{\notin}}$, the number of equalities and inequalities of the current level $m_{l,i}$ and $m_{l,e}$, the number of all equality and inequality constraints from the remaining levels $\underline{m}_{l+1:p}$ and the number of Newton iterations Niter$_l$ of level $l$.
+The first component reflects the cost $c_{\text{IPM}}$ of resolving the Newton's method of each level with $\iota_l$ Newton iterations as is listed in Tab.~\ref{tab:NewtonIterOp}.
+The main computational load originates from solving the linear systems~\ref{eq:HLSPNeNmethod} or~\ref{eq:LQNmethod}.
+The cost is a function of the number of remaining variables $n_r$, the number of active constraints $m_{\mA_{l^*}}$ and $m_{\mA_{l}}$ of each respective level, the number of inactive constraints from the previous levels $m_{\mI_{\cup l-1}}$, the number of equalities and inequalities of the current level $m_{\mathbb{I}_l}$ and $m_{\mathbb{E}_l}$ and finally the number of all equality and inequality constraints from the remaining levels $m_{l+1:p}$.
+Secondly, once the Newton's method of level $l$ converges, the nullspace bases of the active-sets $\mathcal{A}_{l^*}$ and $\mathcal{A}_{l}$ have to be computed.
+Furthermore, the remaining levels $l+1,\dots,p$ and inactive constraints $\mI_{\cup l}$ need to be projected into it.
+This is reflected in the nullspace projection cost $c_{\mathcal{N},\text{IPM}}$.

-The pseudo-cost of the ASM-HLSP is composed as follows:
+In comparison, the pseudo-cost of the ASM in resolving the HLSP is composed as follows:

-ASIter are the number of active set iterations.
-Note that the cost of the ASM $c_{\text{ASM}}$ is included in the projection cost (calculation of a rank revealing QR decomposition of the current level of with $\underline{m}_{\umA_{l}}$ active constraints, projection of $\underline{m}_{l+1:p}$ constraints of the lower levels into its null-space basis).
-As can be seen, the null-space projection of the whole active set needs to be repeated for each active set iteration whereas the IPM-HLSP needs to project the whole HLSP (including inactive constraints) only once per HLSP resolution.
-This leads to less operations for the IPM-HLSP in case of large number of active set iterations for the ASM-HLSP.
+$\iota$ are the number of active set iterations.
+Note that the cost of the ASM $c_{\text{ASM}}$ is included in the projection cost $c_{\mathcal{N},\text{ASM}}$ (computation of a rank revealing QR decomposition of the current level with ${m}_{\mathcal{A}_{l}}$ active constraints; ${m}_{\mathcal{A}_{l}}$ also counts the activated constraints from higher priority levels 1 to $l-1$).
+As can be seen, the nullspace projection of the whole active set needs to be repeated for each active set iteration whereas $\mathcal{N}$IPM-HLSP needs to project the whole HLSP (including inactive constraints) only once per HLSP resolution.
+This leads to less operations for $\mathcal{N}$IPM-HLSP in case of large number of active set iterations for the ASM.
+Note that unlike the IPM, the ASM does not need to consider the $m_{\bI_{\cup l}}$ inactive inequality constraint.
+This can be computationally advantageous depending on the problem's dimensions (see condition~\eqref{eq:LScond} as a reference).